TABLE OF CONTENTS

 - Basic personal information

 Not all of these may be required as each loan has its own set of criteria.
-Speak to your bank or lender to learn more about what documents you will need to submit as part of the application process.
+Speak to your bank or lender to learn more about what documents will be requested from you as part of the application process.

 29% of small businesses fail because they run out of capital.
-Don’t let that be you.
+Don’t let that you.
 Obtain the funding you need to succeed.
 Now that you are armed with this information about commercial loans, you can choose the option that is best for you and grow your business.
 Begin your journey today!